close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/structs/Channel.md

 public let unreadMessages: UInt
 ```

-The number of unread messages for this chat
+The number of unread messages for this chat.
 This includes both the messages in the Messages and in the Info view